Porges/ways-to-play/src/games/pigeon-lottery/index.md

 and the proprietors charged.[@PoliceCourtsAChineseLottery]

 <!--
 https://trove.nla.gov.au/newspaper/article/5749196/212600
 6 = 2s 6d
 -->

 <!--
 1864
 https://trove.nla.gov.au/newspaper/article/5734118
 5 = 1s 2d
 7 = £4 8s 6d
 10 = £84
 -->

-The first explicit mention of the game under the name “pak-a-pu” is in 1873, when a case was brought against the proprietors of the Heng Hi store on Little Bourke Street in Melbourne for running a pak-a-pu bank.[@TheChineseGamblingHouses] The bank was known as the “No. 6” or “You Lee” lottery.
-Picking all ten numbers on a sixpenny ticket would return £75.
-A similar case was brought against the “No. 2” or “Shing Lee” lottery in 1874.[@TheChineseLotteryCases] Both banks were reported to carry a capital of £300, which is also reported elsewhere as the standard amount.

 <!--
 1873 https://trove.nla.gov.au/newspaper/article/60447577/5734094
 5 = 1s 2d
 6 = 9s